TGianella/TGianella/README.md

 My name is Théo Gianella.
 I'm a former PhD candidate in French literature and aspiring developer.
 Currently, I'm wrapping up a bootcamp in web development at The Hacking Project.
 I am very curious about all fields of development and am looking to widen my skillset, with a preference for back-end and DevOps !

 Right now I'm working on my first Node.js package : a small CLI program to easily and smoothly create new React components.
+Apart from that I am actively learning Rust !

 <!--
 **TGianella/TGIanella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.